MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 ---
 # Feature differences between Microsoft Edge and WebView2

 WebView2 is based off of the Microsoft Edge browser.
-You \(a WebView2 developer\) have the opportunity to extend features from the browser to WebView2-based apps.
-However, WebView2 is not limited to only being a browser.
-There are many scenarioin which the browser's features are unneccesary or intrusive.
+This enables developers to have the opportunity to extend features from the browser to WebView2-based apps, which can be very useful.
+However, WebView2 is not limited to browser-like apps.
+There are many scenarios in which the browser's features don't make sense or are unneccesary.

 The purpose of this article is to provide the following information.